More Than Terminus

 Castleberry Hill Grows Again

 Embracing the nature and culture of Castleberry Hill, Brock Built is proud to offer Castleberry Station, their new premier townhome development.
 Castleberry Station retains the industrial look and feel fitting perfectly in the area.
-Each all brick 3 story townhome available, ranging in size from 2100-2300 square feet, comes with a private rooftop deck and amazing views of the Atlanta skyline.
+Each all brick 3 story townhome available, ranging in size from 2100-2300 square feet, comes with an amazing views of the Atlanta skyline.
 We believe Mayor Norcross would proudly approve of today’s modern Castleberry Hill neighborhood.
 And, that he would be equally impressed with Castleberry Station’s dedication to style in the heart of Atlanta’s best industrial art district.